activeviam/mac/docs/data_model.md

   ```
   > This differs slightly from `DirectMemory.Ratio`, as this includes, along with
   > the direct memory consumed by the chunks:
-  > * ActivePivot's SLAB memory allocator cache
+  > * Atoti Server's SLAB memory allocator cache
-  > * direct memory used by libraries other than ActivePivot
+  > * direct memory used by libraries other than Atoti Server
 * `MaxDirectMemory.Ratio`: the total ratio of off-heap memory consumed by the chunks
   relative to the total application committed direct memory
   <!--